 - An A1 Application must be completed and filed with the Landlord and Tenant Board.
-The application must contain details about why the applicant believes the Residential Tenancies Act does or does not apply. - The applicant must pay a \$53 filing fee to have the application processed and hearing date scheduled. - The Landlord and Tenant Board will issue a Notice of Hearing.
-Unless other instructions are provided, the Landlord and Tenant Board will issue a Notice of Hearing to all parties. - An adjudicator will preside at the hearing.
-These hearings are generally conducted in person. - Once the adjudicator has heard the parties and reviewed any evidence that may be offered, a decision may be announced at the hearing.
-Generally, the parties to the application will receive the Board's written decision or order by mail within 10 days of the hearing.
-However, members have up to 30 days to issue an order.
+The application must contain details about why the applicant believes the Residential Tenancies Act does or does not apply. - The applicant must pay a \$53 filing fee to have the application processed and hearing date scheduled. - The Landlord and Tenant Board will issue a Notice of Hearing to all parties unless other instructions are provided.
+An adjudicator will preside at the hearing.
+These hearings are generally conducted via zoom. - Once the adjudicator has heard the parties and reviewed any evidence that may be offered, a decision may be announced at the hearing.
+Generally, the parties to the application will receive the Board's written decision or order by mail within 30 days of the hearing.
+However, members have up to 60 days to issue an order.

 How would making an A1 Application and obtaining an order benefit the landlord?
 If the landlord obtains an order that reinforces the exemption to the legislation, possession of the premises may be easily recovered without opposition from the occupant.
 An order will provide documentation of the Landlord and Tenant Board determinations for future renters.
+This order can also be shown to police should their assistance be needed in the process of the tenant moving out of the rental unit.